surajssd/blog_contents/content/post/2025/deploying-grok-3-on-azure.md

 ## Using grok with OpenAI Codex

-Codex is a powerful coding agent that runs from CLI.
+[Codex](https://github.com/openai/codex) is a powerful coding agent from OpenAI that runs on CLI.
 You can use it to talk to the Grok-3 model deployed on Azure.
 Once you install the Codex CLI, you would need to create a configuration file.
 Run the following command to create a configuration file:

 ```toml
 mkdir -p ~/.codex